HobnobMancer/pyrewton/index.md

 5. `binary_false_negative_classifications_<date>.csv`, with the columns: Genomic_accession, Protein_accession, then one column per prediction tool (listing a 0 if the tool did not annotate the protien as a CAZyme and a 1 if it did), BLAST_score_ratio (from creating the test sets), CAZyme_subject (the CAZyme if had the greatest sequence identitiy with in the genome when creating the test set).

 **CAZy class annotation prediction:**.
 Evaluating per CAZy class indpendent of other CAZy classes, and the CAZy class multi-label classification.
-1. `class_predicted_classification_<date>.csv`, written in long form with the columns: Genomic_accession, Protein_accession, Prediction_tool, then one column per CAZy clas (which are scored as 0 if not predicted to be in the class, and 1 if predicted to be in the CAZy class), Rand_index and Adjusted_rand_index
+1. `class_predicted_classification_<date>.csv`, written in long form with the columns: Genomic_accession, Protein_accession, Prediction_tool, then one column per CAZy class (which are scored as 0 if not predicted to be in the class, and 1 if predicted to be in the CAZy class), Rand_index and Adjusted_rand_index
 2. `class_classification_stats_per_test_set_<date>.csv`, written in long form with the columns: Genomic_accession, Prediction_tool, CAZy_class, Statistic_parameter, Statistic_value.
 Statistical parameters calcualted are specificity, sensitivity, precition, F1-score and accuracy.
 3. `class_ground_truths_classifications_<date>.csv` containing the CAZy class annotations from CAZy for every protein across all input tests sets.
 4. `class_stats_across_all_test_sets_<date>.csv` contains performance statistics calculated when pooling all test sets into a single test set.
 Contains the columns: Prediction_tool, CAZy_class, Specificity, Sensitivity, Precision, Fbeta_score, and accuracy.
 5. `class_stats_per_test_set_<date>.csv` contains the calculated performance statistics when evaluating performance per test set.
 Written in long form, and contains the columns: Genomic_accession, Prediction_tool, CAZy_class, Statistic_parameter, Statistic_value.

 **CAZy family annotation prediction:**.
 Evaluating per CAZy family indpendent of other CAZy families, and the CAZy family multi-label classification.
-1. `family_predicted_classification_<date>.csv`, written in long form with the columns: Genomic_accession, Protein_accession, Prediction_tool, then one column per CAZy clas (which are scored as 0 if not predicted to be in the class, and 1 if predicted to be in the CAZy class), Rand_index and Adjusted_rand_index
+1. `family_predicted_classification_<date>.csv`, written in long form with the columns: Genomic_accession, Protein_accession, Prediction_tool, then one column per CAZy family (which are scored as 0 if not predicted to be in the class, and 1 if predicted to be in the CAZy class), Rand_index and Adjusted_rand_index
 2. `family_long_form_stats_df_<date>.csv`, written in long form with the columns: CAZy_family, Prediction_tool, Statistical_parameter, Statistic_value.
 The statistic patermeters included are:
   - Specificity
   - Sensitivity